Proposal for bulk measurement of braid statistics in fractional quantum Hall effect: Background

-A possible method for measuring the statistics is to consider the geometry given in Fig.~\ref{Fig1}a and imagine a QP impinging from the upper left edge.
+A possible method for measuring the statistics is to consider the geometry given in Fig.~\ref{Fig1}a ~\cite{Chamon97} and imagine a QP impinging from the upper left edge.
 It can end up at the lower left edge either by tunneling across the constriction a or by tunneling across the constriction b.
 An interference between these paths encodes information regarding the Berry phase associated with the loop enclosing area $A$ in Fig.~\ref{Fig1}.
 The experiment in Ref.~\cite{Nakamura20} has implemented this geometry and made two key observations in a range of parameters near $\nu=1/3$: (i) the conductance as a function of magnetic flux through the loop has a period of $3\phi_0$, where $\phi_0=h/e$ is the flux quantum, and (ii) there are occasional phase slips of $-2\pi/3$.
-The former is interpreted in terms of a charge $|q|=1/3$.
-The phase slips are thought to occur due to the addition or removal of a QP in the interior and is consistent with the statistics parameter $\theta=-2\pi/3$.
+These observations are consistent with a fractionally charged QP moving along the edge, with the phase associated with its closed loop undergoing a fractional phase slip when another QP is added in the bulk due to their fractional braid statistics.
+More specifically, the period of $3\phi_0$ is interpreted in terms of a charge $|q|=1/3$; and the phase slips are thought to occur due to the addition or removal of a QP in the interior and is consistent with the statistics parameter $\theta=-2\pi/3$.
 These observations have been confirmed in Refs.~\cite{Werkmeister24,Samuelson24} and extended to $\nu=2/5$ in Ref~\cite{Nakamura23}.